Answers

 How to judge the result

 A useful result should line up with maker marks, material, age clues, style, condition, and comparable market context.
-If the answer does not explain itself, the next best step is to improve the input, compare with saved history, or seek expert confirmation when the decision is high-stakes.
+If the answer doesn't explain itself, the next best step is to improve the input, compare with saved history, or seek expert confirmation when the decision is high-stakes.

 Practical checklist